-The trouble with searching for an article on Entrepreneur ideas is that true successful pioneers have already seen an opportunity to exploit and don't need that help!
+The trouble with searching for an article on entrepreneur ideas is that truly successful pioneers have already seen an opportunity to exploit and don't need that help!

-Those wishing to start a home based business or just looking for small business opportunities to start are perhaps not entrepreneurial in nature but nevertheless we have some suggestions that may help you.
+Those wishing to start a home-based business or just looking for small business opportunities to start are perhaps not naturally entrepreneurial, but for those that need them, we have some suggestions that may help you.

 Definition and Characteristics

 Some of the definitions found online are just daft.
 They talk about someone who takes risks and has the skills to start a business.
 That just about applies to anyone starting a business whether they understand what they are doing or not.